Nava Raipur

 Nava Raipur, officially known as Atal Nagar-Nava Raipur, is a planned city and fully Greenfield city in Indian state of Chhattisgarh.
 It is planned to replace Raipur as the capital city of Chhattisgarh.
 The Government of Chhattisgarh, the state's administrative body is situated here.
 The city is located between National Highway 53 and National Highway 30, about 17 km south-east of the capital city Raipur.
 Swami Vivekananda Airport separates Raipur and Nava Raipur.

 Nava Raipur Development Authority

 After the formation of the new state of Chhattisgarh in November 2000, the state government decided to create a well planned new city for Raipur.
 Hence a special area has been notified under section 64 of Nagar Tatha Gramnivesh Adhiniyam 1973.

 The authority thus formed is the Capital Area Development Authority (CADA) which is now called the Nava Raipur Atal Nagar Vikas Pradhikaran (NRDA).
 NRDA is the nodal agency undertaking comprehensive development of this 'greenfield' city.

 Chief executive officers are appointed by government and other officers and staff working under NRDA organisation.
-Indian Administrative Service (IAS) officer P. Joy Oommen is the chairman of the NRDA, while Amit Kataria is its chief executive.
+Indian Administrative Service (IAS) officer P. Joy Oommen is the chairman of the NRDA, while S.S.
+Bajaj is its chief executive.